 What’s the TTV Model for an Effective Digital Marketing Funnel?

 An effective digital marketing funnel is constructed and based on three stages: High-quality Traffic, a level of Trust, and the mutual exchange of Value.
 We use the acronym TTV (Traffic, Trust and Value) to describe these stages.

 Each stage takes work and requires attention as each one leads to the next.
 They are equally important to the marketing funnel.
 Keeping them in balance and constantly improving them is a winning formula.
-If this strategy was a three-legged stool, you wouldn’t want the legs to be different lengths.An effective digital #marketing funnel has three stages: it starts with high-quality traffic, then builds trust, and finally, there's a mutual exchange of Value.
-TTV – Traffic, Trust and Value.
+If this strategy was a three-legged stool, you wouldn’t want the legs to be different lengths.An effective digital #marketing funnel has three stages: it starts with high-quality traffic, then builds trust, and finally, there's a mutual exchange of value.
+TTV – Traffic, Trust, and Value.
 Click To Tweet